-The criticality of past scheduled work also covers:
+The criticality of past scheduled work covers:

-· Cost of parts
+- Cost of parts

-· Consumables, and
+- Consumables, and

-When you react to a breakdown, in addition to the cost of lost productivity (particularly if it is a critical piece of equipment), you also have to account for hard costs of parts, labour, and consumables.
+When you react to a breakdown, in addition to the cost of lost productivity (particularly if it is a critical piece of equipment), you also have to account for the hard costs of parts, labour, and consumables.

-Obviously you cannot project ‘Murphy’s Law’ forward, but a failure analysis – such as reporting on two similar-but-different pieces of equipment can provide invaluable insights.
+Obviously, you cannot project ‘Murphy’s Law’ forward, but a failure analysis, such as reporting on two similar-but-different pieces of equipment can provide invaluable insights.

-For example, a manufacturer will say that a piece of equipment has a two-year MTBF (Mean Time Between Failure) rate, but what is the ACTUAL rate in your particular environment looking backwards, as a result of your specific conditions (eg dusty, hot, humid, etc)?
+For example, a manufacturer will say a piece of equipment has a two-year MTBF (Mean Time Between Failure) rate, but what is the ACTUAL rate in your particular environment looking backwards, as a result of your specific conditions (eg dusty, hot, humid, etc)?

-3. Projecting Life Cycle Costs forward
+3. Projecting life cycle costs forward

-In terms of reporting, it will give you a clear, concise summary and help you put forward a compelling business case – complete with any up-spec or superior performance figures that the proposed new equipment will bring.
+In terms of reporting, it will give you a clear, concise summary and help you put forward a compelling business case – complete with any up-spec or superior performance figures the proposed new equipment will bring.